 Parent and general community members must form the majority of members, with there being at least one parent.
 The principal of the school is automatically a member of the council.
 A staff member at a school cannot be a parent or community member of the council of that school.
 A member of the community may be a member of the school council if they have experience, skills or qualications would enable him or her to contribute to the council's functions.

-A non-incorporated council is to have at least have and not more than 15 members while an incorporated council is to have at least 10 and not more than 15 members.
+A non-incorporated board is to have at least and not more than 15 members while an incorporated council is to have at least 10 and not more than 15 members.
 For more information about school councils go to the WACSSO